whowechina/chu_pico/README.md

 * 10x 0603 5.1kohm (1~10kohm all fine) resistors (R4 to R13) for I2C pull-up, required for overclock I2C.

 ### Light Guide Panel
-* Find a service to cut a light guide panel using DXF or DWG file `Production\CAD\chu_pico_lgp.*`, the size is 256mm*60mm, 1.4mm to 2.0mm thickness, thinner is better for sensitivity.
-2.0mm is easy to find, 1.8mm is difficult, and 1.4 or 1.5mm is rare.
+* Find a service to cut a light guide panel using DXF or DWG file `Production\CAD\chu_pico_lgp.*`, the size is 256mm*60mm, 1.8mm to 2.0mm thickness, thinner is better for sensitivity.
+2.0mm is easy to find, 1.8mm is rare.
 I used 1.8mm for my build.
-I strongly suggest you try your very best to find thinner ones for best sensitivity.
   <img src="doc/lgp_1.png" width="90%">
 * LGP material choices:
   * Real LGP (Light Guide Panel) material, it's the best choice.